Samantha Cameron: Fashion

-In 2017 Cameron founded Cefinn, a contemporary womenswear brand based in London that launched its first collection in February of that year.
-The name Cefinn (pronounced 'Seffin') is an acronym of her four children's names, Ivan, Nancy, Elwen, and Florence, between the first and last letters of Cameron.
+After her husband's 2016 resignation as prime minister, Cameron founded Cefinn, a womenswear brand based in London, making "trend-free clothing for women who moved between roles, in fabrics that didn't need to be dry-cleaned".
+The first collection previewed in the January 2017 issue of British Vogue (published December 2016) and went on sale in February 2017.
+The name Cefinn (pronounced 'Seffin') is formed from the initials of her four children (Ivan, Nancy, Elwen, and Florence) between the first and last letters of Cameron.
+While Cameron suggested her brand's image might be hurt by her husband, The Guardian suggested the company was helped by her relatives in the fashion industry (mother, sister Emily Sheffield, and cousin Cath Kidston).
+Cameron announced in September 2025 that Cefinn was winding down; its intermittent profitability had ended as high-street fashion chains developed higher-priced ranges.

 Charitable causes

-Cameron is active for several charitable causes, and in June 2013 she became a patron for Revitalise.
+Cameron is active for several charitable causes, and in June 2013 became a patron for Revitalise.
 Cameron has volunteered for Dress for Success, a nonprofit organisation that gives free clothes and advice about job interviews to unemployed women.
 In October 2012, she held a benefit for them at Number 10.

 On 11 December 2015, it was announced Cameron, one of sixteen celebrities, to participate in the Great Sport Relief Bake Off, which aired in 2016 as part of that year's Sport Relief fundraiser.

 Cameron is an ambassador for the charity Save the Children.
 In March 2013, after visiting Syrian refugees in Lebanon, Cameron said: "As a mother, it is horrifying to hear the harrowing stories from the children I met today, no child should ever experience what they have.
 With every day that passes, more children and parents are being killed, more innocent childhoods are being smashed to pieces."

 Other issues

-Cameron is credited with coining the phrase "There is such a thing as society; it's just not the same thing as the state" (seen as a rejoinder to Margaret Thatcher's famous comment there is "no such thing" as society), which has been said several times by David Cameron, including in his victory speech following his victory in the Conservative Party leadership election in 2005.
+Cameron is credited with coining the phrase "There is such a thing as society; it's just not the same thing as the state".
+This has been said several times by David Cameron, including in his victory speech following his victory in the Conservative leadership election in 2005.
+It is seen as a rejoinder to Margaret Thatcher's famous comment, frequently misquoted as "there is no such thing as society".

-The Camerons are members of the Chipping Norton set.
+Samantha and David Cameron are members of the Chipping Norton set.